Sarah Weir - Registered MBACP (Senior Accredited)

 If we feel together that further sessions would be helpful we can meet for on-going sessions.
 I can provide both short term, focussed sessions to work on a specific issue or longer term, more in-depth work, depending on your needs.
 The heart of psychodynamic work is the relationship that we have together as therapist and client.
 I aim to provide a warm, vibrant and interactive space to enable you to understand yourself in greater depth.

 I have a Graduate Diploma in Psychotherapy, a three year full time course in integrative psychotherapy, undertaken at the University of Auckland.
 I went on to complete a training in psychodynamic psychotherapy.
 I also have a qualification in supervision with the British Association of Psychotherapists.
 I am a Senior Accredited Member of the British Association of Counselling and Psychotherapy (BACP).

 I have worked as a psychotherapist for over 16 years in a wide range of settings.
 I was a manager of a psychotherapy service that provided community support to people with a mental illness.
 This role included training, supervision of staff in addition to managing referrals and assessments.
 I have also worked in youth centres, women's centres and residential treatment centres.
 I have also worked for Employee Assistance Programmes providing short term psychotherapy and also Critical Incident De-Briefing following traumatic incidents.

-I have had my own private practice for over twelve years and work with a wide range of difficulties.
+I have had my own private practice for over sixteen years and work with a wide range of difficulties.
 I provide short term focused sessions, or longer term more ongoing work, depending on your individual need.

 Areas of counselling I deal with